 When you are operating your finances like this, it is important that you work toward your savings goals on your own.
 Be sure that you are saving up an emergency fund and contributing to retirement each month.
 If you have children together, you will need to contribute the same percentage to cover their needs and expenses.
 This includes clothing, food, and activities.

 Reasons Your Spouse Won’t Combine Finances

 Your spouse may not want to combine your finances for several reasons.
 One may be that they combined with someone in the past and it did not end well.
-Another reason may be that they are concerned about how you handle your money.
+Or perhaps that they are concerned about how you handle your money.
 They may also be reluctant to fully disclose the amount of debt that they currently have, and want to keep things separate to protect you.

 All of these reasons can be addressed as you work together on your household budget.
-If you have been irresponsible in the past, it can take some time to build up his trust and to demonstrate that you are changing the way that you handle money.
-If they're having a difficult time because of previous experience, then the household budget will work to build their trust and you may be able to combine over time.
-Be sure to work through these problems because they may be signs of bigger financial issues in your marriage.
+If you have been irresponsible in the past, it can take some time to build up your spouse's trust and to demonstrate that you are changing the way you handle money.
+If they're having a difficult time because of previous experience, then the household budget may be a first step toward eventually combining all of your finances.
+Be sure to work through these problems, because they may be signs of bigger financial issues in your marriage.

 - The key to making finances work in a relationship is honesty.

 - Holding past mistakes over your spouse's head will not help you address any issues and may cause him or her to hide future ones.